 Hot Tip: Don’t have your little one’s passport yet?
 Check out our detailed piece: How to Get a U.S. Passport for Your Baby [Step-By-Step].

-Often, the documents will need to be notarized and available in both English and the language of your destination.
+Sometimes the documents will need to be notarized and available in both English and the language of your destination.

 Bottom Line: It’s always best to be prepared.
 If you have any issues during your trip and need an identification form, you certainly want to have it ready to hand over.
 Before you go, be sure to check out our post about what ID and documentation your child needs to fly.